Afghanistan opium trade booms since Taliban takeover | DW | 10.12.2021

 More Afghans facing extreme poverty are turning to opium production as a means of survival.
 Despite promises to the contrary, the Taliban are unlikely to oppose cultivation of the narcotic cash crop.

-The cultivation of opium poppy as a medicinal plant has a long tradition in Afghanistan.
+The cultivation of opium poppy as a medicinal plant has a long history in Afghanistan.

 The milky sap extracted from the seed pods is dried to produce raw opium, an effective remedy for severe pain.
-Today, opium is used primarily as an intoxicant and as a raw material for the production of stronger drugs like heroin.
+Today, opium is used primarily as an intoxicant and as a raw material for the production of stronger drugs like prescription painkillers and heroin.

 In the last harvest season, which ended in July, an estimated 6,800 tons of opium were produced in Afghanistan.
 This was an 8% increase over 2020, according to a recent report by the UN Office on Drugs and Crime (UNODC).